 A Magna Cum Laude graduate of the University of Wisconsin Law School, Robb received his preparatory education at the University of Wisconsin, graduating with a bachelor’s degree in political science.
 He served as an editor for the Wisconsin Law Review and is a member of the Order of the Coif.
 Robb serves as a board member for several businesses throughout Wisconsin.
 He is a member of the Waukesha, Butler and Brookfield Chambers of Commerce, the American Bar Association, the State Bar of Wisconsin and the Milwaukee Bar Association.
 He is also involved in charitable and civic organizations and is a member of the Board of Directors of The Vince Lombardi Cancer Foundation.

-Paul currently serves on all the Boards of the PS Capital Partners portfolio companies including Milwaukee Composites, Waukesha Metal Products, PAX Holdings, Superior Health Linens, International Thermal Systems, Sussek Machine Company, CM Global and JTS Direct.
-Paul also serves on the board of the Novo Group and Seven Marine.
-Paul is member and former Chairman of the Association for Corporate Growth (ACG is an international organization comprised of over 50 chapters and 14,000 plus professionals involved in various aspects of corporate growth) and currently serves on the board of the Wisconsin Chapter (“ACG WI”).
-In addition, Paul serves as a trustee for the State of Wisconsin Investment board.
+Paul currently serves on all the Boards of the PS Capital Partners portfolio companies including Milwaukee Composites, Waukesha Metal Products, PAX Holdings, International Thermal Systems, JTS Direct, CM Global, Sussek Machine Company, Engineered Custom Coatings, and Pack Logix.
+He also serves on the Board of the Novo Group.
+Paul is a member and former Chairman of the Association for Corporate Growth (ACG is an international organization comprised of over 50 chapters and 14,000 plus professionals involved in various aspects of corporate growth) and currently serves on the Board of the Wisconsin Chapter (“ACG WI”).
+In addition, Paul served as a Trustee on the State of Wisconsin Investment Board.

-Paul received his bachelor’s of science degree in mechanical engineering from the State University of New York at Buffalo in 1982 and a master’s degree of business administration, with a finance concentration summa cum laude from Texas A&M University in 1984.
+Paul received his bachelors of science degree in mechanical engineering from the State University of New York at Buffalo in 1982 and a master’s degree of business administration, with a finance concentration summa cum laude from Texas A&M University in 1984.
 In addition, Paul completed the 13th Annual Venture Capital Institute Seminar in 1987.
-Paul currently serves as an Adjunct Professor, Bostrom Entrepreneur-in-Residence, for the University of Wisconsin Milwaukee teaching Entrepreneurship and Venture Finance.
+Paul currently serves as an Adjunct Professor, Bostrom Entrepreneur-in-Residence, for the University of Wisconsin Milwaukee teaching Business Modeling and Venture Finance.

 Over the past twenty-five years, Paul has developed significant experience in a wide range of private equity investing from venture capital to leveraged buyouts and recapitalizations.
 Before forming PS Capital, Paul was a founding partner at Horizon Partners, Ltd, a middle market buyout firm, where he was involved in all aspects of its operation including investment decisions and portfolio management.
 Prior to forming Horizon in 1988, he worked for The Corporate Development Group of Arthur Young.